wagiminator/Power-Boards/README.md

 # LiPo Power Board (IP5306)

-LiPo battery charger, protector and 5V booster based on the IP5306 featuring:
+LiPo battery charger, protector and 5V booster based on the IP5306 with MicroUSB or USB-C port featuring:
 - synchronous switch-mode charging with up to 2.1A / 91% efficiency,
 - discharging with up to 2.4A,
 - 5V boost converter with up to 92% efficiency,